-- Discover how people are using different environments - your own and those in other parts of the world. - Investigate issues of sustainability: will Earth still be able to provide us with all the resources we currently take for granted? - Find out how different landscapes developed and investigate the natural forces involved. - Explore the reasons why people move around the world today and how they affect the places they move to. - Critically assess the ways in which we affect the planet and how we can ensure it survived human impacts - Learn how to gather geographical data and research and present this to answer an enquiry question - Develop a passion for the Earth, its people and its environments help you become confident when speaking to an audience, a skill necessary for many professions.
-You could become a writer, a playwright, an actor, a lawyer, a journalist, a teacher, an editor, a producer, a dancer, a singer of even a philosopher!
-Drama will certainly help you work as part of a team, developing skills such as listening, sharing and diplomacy.
-The course will also expose you to a variety of theatrical styles, encouraging critical skills while increasing your cultural horizons.

-Learn how to use technology, including GIS, in responsible and appropriate ways
+- Discover how people are using different environments your own and those in other parts of the world. - Investigate issues of sustainability: will Earth still be able to provide us with all the resources we currently take for granted? - Find out how different landscapes developed and investigate the natural forces involved. - Explore the reasons why people move around the world today and how they affect the places they move to. - Critically assess the ways in which we affect the planet and how we can ensure it survived human impacts - Learn how to gather geographical data and research and present this to answer an enquiry question - Develop a passion for the Earth, its people and its environments - Learn how to use technology, including GIS, in responsible and appropriate ways